 3D Printing has become very accessible

 Up until very recently, this technology had been used on an experimental basis only.
 Its use was restricted to colleges, varsities, and large corporations.
-However, all of that has changed and now many companies have ushered in a fresh crop of highly affordable 3D printers that are now available to the common man.
+However, all of that has changed and now many companies have ushered in a fresh crop of highly budget 3D printers that are now available to the common man.

 These cheap 3D printers are now available both online and offline.
 Just click on the printer with your desired specs and it would be delivered to you within a day!